rhobs/observability-operator/docs/api.md

-RemoteWriteSpec defines the remote_write configuration for prometheus.
+RemoteWriteSpec defines the configuration to write samples from Prometheus to a remote endpoint.

 <table>
     <thead>